LogoLogo

 • Use Top equal to 5000 (as the default Top=100)

-• Consider event-based synchronizations and partial getting changes
+Consider event-based synchronizations and partial

-• Consider search-based logic
+Consider logic